COVID-19, isolation, quarantine or lockdown: teenage feelings

 It’s a good idea to start by asking your child what they know about the situation and whether they have any questions.
 For example:

-4. Explain lockdown and home quarantine
+4. Explain isolation, quarantine or lockdown

 - ‘I know you’ve heard about your friends still meeting up.
 We need to follow the government’s instructions and stay at home.
 You can video call your friends instead.’

 Some teenagers might be OK with staying at home all the time.
 But some might be frustrated, worried or upset.
-Other teenagers might still be working or going to school.
-They might be scared if they feel they can’t keep a safe distance from other people.

 Ask your child how they’re feeling and listen to what your child says.
 Let your child know that their feelings are OK.
 You can also ask your child what they need to feel better.
 It might reassure your child if you share your own feelings and let your child know what you’re doing to cope.